lamlam98765/Daily_sales_SARIMAX-vs-Prophet/README.md

 # Forecasting daily sales/ SARIMAX vs Prophet

 Data is from Kaggle competition <a href="https://www.kaggle.com/competitions/store-sales-time-series-forecasting/data">Store Sales - Time Series Forecasting</a>.
-You can also visit my workbook <a href="https://www.kaggle.com/code/thilananhnguyn/sarimax-beats-prophet-y-all">workbook</a> there.
+You can also visit my <a href="https://www.kaggle.com/code/thilananhnguyn/sarimax-beats-prophet-y-all">workbook</a> there.

 I try to predict daily sales for the thousands of product families sold at Favorita stores located in Ecuador.
 The dataset in from Kaggle and contains six dataframes: